UCUDProgram/ArtistMatch/README.md

 The "quiz" ends after all the correct answers have been chosen.
 After each "quiz", the player will get a score, based on how well they did.

+The player can change the difficulty of the game, to make it harder or easier.